 The General Fund's budget was amended in this fiscal year to reflect Departmental line item reclassifications and new Town Council initiatives.
-During the year, revenues were lower than budgetary estimates and expenditures were substantially less than budgetary estimates, resulting in the net increase to fund balance of approximately \$1,434,565.
+During the year, revenues were higher than budgetary estimates and expenditures were substantially lower than budgetary estimates, resulting in the net increase to fund balance of \$3,346,506.